Scripps is often the provider of choice for San Diegans who need medical or surgical care for a gastrointestinal (GI) disorder.

 Learn about the GI system, including important role of organs such as the esophagus, pancreas, liver, gallbladder, small intestine, colon and rectum.

-Scripps Clinic and Scripps Memorial Hospital La Jolla were ranked 13th in the nation by U.S. News and World Report for gastroenterology and GI surgery.
+Scripps Clinic and Scripps Memorial Hospital La Jolla were ranked as top providers in the country by U.S. News and World Report for gastroenterology and GI surgery.

 Our fellowship-trained GI specialists care for patients throughout San Diego and beyond, providing access to leading-edge therapies and research.